-Farleys were approached by the Official Solicitor in 2012 to act on behalf of 2 children who had suffered terrible neglect during childhood.
+Farleys were approached by the Official Solicitor in 2012 to act on behalf of two children who had suffered terrible neglect during childhood.
 Care proceedings had concluded and the Judge in the Family Court had been critical of Social Services involvement with the family.

-Full initial instructions were taken and efforts made to obtain permission to access the care files and obtain all other relevant records including Social Services records, GP records and educational records for the 2 children.
+Full initial instructions were taken and efforts made to obtain permission to access the care files and obtain all other relevant records including Social Services records, GP records and educational records for the two children.

-After prolonged correspondence with the Local Authority full Social Services records were eventually received.
+After prolonged correspondence with the Local Authority, full Social Services records were eventually received.
 They ran to over 12,000 pages.

 Farleys’ specialist review department carried out a forensic examination of the Social Services records highlighting the various incidences where it was alleged that Social Services had failed the children, in particular by failing to remove them from their parent’s care.

 As a result it was contended that the children had suffered extreme neglect and possible sexual abuse.

 It was accepted by the Local Authority that they should have removed the children from their parent’s care earlier but the date of removal was not agreed.
 Both parties therefore obtained independent social work evidence and after some further discussion a compromise position was reached.